SpikeInterface/probeinterface/doc/overview.rst

 Goal 1
 ---------

-This common interface could be used by several project of spike sorting and/or ephy analysis:
+This common interface could be used by several projects for spike sorting and ephy analysis:

   * spikeinterface team : integrate this into spikeextractor for channel location
   * neo team : handle array_annotations for AnalogSignal